port949/doorways/site/content/blog/house-names.md

-**Here's our list of popular house names to help get you started:**
+**Here's our list of popular house name ideas to help get you started:**